 Squarespace is much easier to use than Shopify

 It’s no good having a large inventory system, or well-designed templates, if you can’t figure out how to use them – right?

-Shopify is our top rated ecommerce builder.
-It has the most comprehensive set of features and apps, letting you sell across different platforms.
+Shopify is a top-rated ecommerce builder.
+It has a comprehensive set of features and apps, letting you sell across different platforms.
 But is it easy to use?
 The short answer is yes.

 As you’d expect, sales tools are the most important feature for, well, selling online.
 And at Website Builder Expert, we know these features cover more than just product prices, images, and discounts.

 So we’ve investigated each website builder to find out exactly which builder performs best when it comes to selling your stock.

 While both platforms let you sell physical, digital, and service products, you will need to install an app, such as Digital Downloads, to sell digital products on Shopify.
 On Squarespace, all the sales tools you need for selling any type of product is there already, giving it a slight edge.